Faculty, Grand Canyon University

-Content marketing has become a major buzzword within digital marketing and for good reason.
-It is through content marketing that businesses are able to amplify their content and raise brand awareness.
-The most effective content marketing campaigns start with a strategy that outlines goals, voice, style and ideation, but most importantly it addresses the audience.
+Content marketing has become a major buzzword within digital marketing, and for good reason.
+It's through content marketing that businesses can amplify their content and raise brand awareness.
+The most effective content marketing campaigns start with a strategy that outlines goals, voice, style and ideation- but most importantly it addresses the audience.
 That leads to two important principles:

 - Great content marketing means knowing the audience.

 - Knowing the audience means listening to them.

 Content is defined as anything that communicates a message to the target audience, such as articles, landing pages, social media posts, videos, images and podcasts.
 These are all effective ways to reach prospects and customers.
 However, without knowing what the audience wants or needs, there is a risk of focusing on topics that they are not interested in.
 When you become a better listener, you start to truly understand other people—from their perspectives.
 You understand their desires on a deeper level.
 Below are ways to determine what the audience cares about:

 1. Engage With Existing Customers

 One of the best ways to understand topics customers are interested in is to engage with them.
 Focusing on groups, surveys and interviews will provide insight into customers’ desires, needs and even concerns or fears.
 In addition, customer service and sales departments are great resources to gain insights into your customers’ needs.
 Find out how customers describe their situations and problems.
 The more information you have about your target audience, the better the chances of fulfilling your goals.
 Those are all possible topics that can be developed and promoted through content marketing.